mrz1836/go-api/README.md

-clean-mods           Remove all the Go mod cache coverage             Shows the test coverage db                   Creates a fresh database env                  Creates a fresh database flush-redis          Wipe out all data in redis (requires redli) godocs               Sync the latest tag with GoDocs help                 Show this help message install              Install the application
+clean-mods           Remove all the Go mod cache coverage             Shows the test coverage db                   Creates a fresh database diff                 Show the git diff env                  Creates a fresh database flush-redis          Wipe out all data in redis (requires redli) generate             Runs the go generate command in the base of the repo godocs               Sync the latest tag with GoDocs help                 Show this help message install              Install the application